Why Interactive Content Matters: Upper Funnel

 In Part 1 of this blog series, we talked about interactive content playing the role of salesperson on your team.
 That’s not a role to take lightly.
 Many of us still feel there’s no substitute for personal interaction (including me, despite having just silently ordered lunch through an app).
 And we’re right; there’s no substitute for personal interaction when personal interaction is preferable.
 But sometimes it’s not preferable.
 Or necessary.
 Or even effective.

 My point is, there’s a substitute for personal interaction.
 But there’s no substitute for interaction.
 If your prospective customers crave self-guided discovery, value the process of self-educating, and desire to feel in control of their purchase decisions, you simply create content that helps them find their way, learn enough to make informed decisions, and choose you (your brand, your product, your service offering) in the end.

 I know I said the word “simply,” and interactive content marketing seems anything but.
 But you’ll be surprised to learn how simple it is once you clarify your customers’ needs at every stage of the funnel.
 Then it really is simply a matter of aligning the function of your interactive content with those needs.

-Needs vary from buyer to buyer, but not as much as you might think.
-The big difference in buyers’ needs has less to do with age, gender, tenure or geography and more with their stage in your funnel.
+Needs vary from customer to customer, but not as much as you might think.
+The big difference has less to do with age, gender, tenure or geography and more with their stage in your funnel.
 Those are the needs you need to understand and address.

 Let’s start at the top.